mewbak/bootstrap/README.md

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-After that you can use the bootstrapper to complete the process
+After that you can use the bootstrapper to complete the processs.
+It will install the EFL dependency and run the Fyne examples

     bash -c "$(curl -fsSL https://raw.githubusercontent.com/fyne-io/bootstrap/master/bootstrap.sh)"